arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/getting-started-camera/content.md

 boolean shouldRedraw = false;
 ```

-Here we will establish a connection to the serial port and prepare the buffer to store the frame pixels.
-Additionally we send a byte to the Arduino sketch from Processing to let it know that it's ready to receive data.
+Here, you will establish a connection to the serial port and prepare the buffer to store the frame pixels.
+Additionally, you can send a byte to the Arduino sketch from Processing to let it know that it is ready to receive data.

 ```java
 void setup() {